What Benefits Does a 60% VA Disability Rating Get?

 Individual Unemployability and Veterans Benefits

 Veterans disability benefits may be increased if the veteran is determined to be unable to earn a living.
 What many veterans don’t know is that you can be determined to be totally disabled based on individual unemployability (TDIU) with a VA disability rating of less than 100%.
-The minimum rating is either 60% based on a single condition or a combined rating of 70%.

-Your Disability Rating Matters
+Your VA Disability Rating Matters

 More Articles